Rurouni Kenshin: Restoration: Publication

 A light novel adaptation of Restoration, titled Rurouni Kenshin -Ginmaku Sōshihen- (るろうに剣心 ―銀幕草紙変―), written by Watsuki's wife Kaoru Kurosaki, was released on September 4, 2012.
 Watsuki said it utilizes one of the rejected ideas she had for the live-action film.
 It is a version of Restoration's New Kurogasa (Jin-E) Arc, featuring Inui Banjin and a different younger Gein, both members of Yukishiro Enishi's team in the Jinchū Arc of the original Rurouni Kenshin manga.

-On May 7, 2012, it was announced in Viz Media's digital manga magazine Weekly Shonen Jump Alpha that Rurouni Kenshin: Cinema Version would join its line-up, under the title Rurouni Kenshin: Restoration.
-It ran from May 21, 2012 to June 10, 2013, while Act Zero was published on September 4, 2012.
+On May 7, 2012, it was announced in Viz Media's digital manga magazine Weekly Shonen Jump Alpha that Rurouni Kenshin: Kinema-ban would join its line-up, under the title Rurouni Kenshin: Restoration.
+It ran from May 21, 2012, to June 10, 2013, while Act Zero was published on September 4, 2012.
 Viz Media released the first volume on June 4, 2013, and the second was published on January 14, 2014.